ouropencode/OpenDocumenter/README.md

 ```

 ### Disable 'Generated Using' Footer
-By default a small 'Generated Using' message is included on the footer the generated documentation.
+By default, a small 'Generated Using' message is included on the footer of the generated documentation.
 Although we'd love you to keep it, you can disable this by setting the `disableGeneratedUsingFooter` parameter to true.

 ```json
 {